 After our intervention program, her pinching of others is now down to 3-4 times a month (a huge difference from 200 times a month).
 Her self-injurious behavior is now down to ZERO!
 This is big progress.

+Our results show that 100% of children make progress.
 The key is for the child to master the appropriate alternate behavior, otherwise the problem behavior will still happen.

 Is it important for parents to get help if their special needs children are exhibiting problem behaviors?